 - You will receive personalized feedback on your very own portfolio from the community or our senior experts.
-If you get stuck, need another set of eyes or reassurance about something, just hit the “Ask for review” button.
-In a few days, you get useful feedback on your work and great ideas on how to make it even better.
+If you get stuck, need another set of eyes or reassurance about something, just use the review feature.
+You will get useful feedback on your work and great ideas on how to make it even better.

 - Embed your prototypes from Axure, Marvel or InVision so your readers don’t have to leave your portfolio to click through them.